Private 1:1 physiotherapy in Tel Aviv • No referral needed • Book initial assessment →

 • Different protocol: avoid end-range plantarflexion, heel raise in shoe

-• Typical resolution: 16–24 weeks; may require ESWT or surgery if conservative fails
+• Typical resolution: 16–24 weeks; may require referral for additional medical options if conservative protocol fails

-This distinction guides treatment: midportion Achilles thrives on eccentric loading through plantarflexion (Alfredson), while insertional pathology requires load reduction at end-range and may benefit from ESWT if resistant to exercise.
+This distinction guides treatment: midportion Achilles thrives on eccentric loading through plantarflexion (Alfredson), while insertional pathology requires load reduction at end-range and modified loading (avoid full dorsiflexion stretch).
 Understanding your phenotype is critical to treatment success.

 Anatomy and Biomechanics